Managed Memory

 DRAGON_SUCCESS or another dragonError_t return code.

-• mem_descr – is a pointer to the memory descriptor to be initialized.
+pool_descr – is a pointer to the descriptor to the memory pool.

-• bytes – is the size of the requested allocation in bytes.
+size – is a pointer to the returned size of the pool.

 DRAGON_SUCCESS or another dragonError_t return code.

-• mem_descr – is a pointer to the memory descriptor to be initialized.
+mem_descr – is a pointer to a memory descriptor into which a pointer is returned.

-• mem_descr – is a pointer to the memory descriptor to be initialized.
+ptr – is a pointer to a pointer where the pointer into the memory descriptor is copied.

 DRAGON_SUCCESS or another dragonError_t return code.